Best Black Friday kids’ toy deals, from Lego sets to Barbie

 For the latest offers on toys and more, try the links below:

-Find out everything you need to know about Black Friday 2024, with our expert guide to this year’s sale
+Find out everything you need to know about Black Friday and Cyber Monday 2024, with our expert guide to this year’s sale